jelin-mi/project-backend/README.md

 *‘Watchlist’* is a list of movies the user is interested in and previously added or selected from the main list (Movies).

-*'Movies'* page displays all the movies recommended.
+*'Movies'* page displays all the movies uploaded.
 The user can search for a movie as he types and / or filter by different categories.
 Rating is a valoration of the user’s friend (what the buddy said).